radishworkshop/yuzu/README.md

    In `apps/web` you will find .env.example.
 Change the name to .env.local and add your own values.
 You'll also want to update `apps/web/.xatarc` with your database URL.

-5. Add your fonts
-Yuzu uses a licensed font, [Codec Pro](https://www.zetafonts.com/codec-pro), which is not included in this git repository.
-You can license the font yourself, or add your own font files, or swap to a Google Font using `next/font/google` instead of `next/font/local`.

-6. Start the development server
+5. Start the development server

    ```sh
     bun dev
    ```

-6. Open [http://localhost:3000](http://localhost:3000) with your browser to see your server running.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see your server running.

 ## Contributing 🤝